pwyhack/patrick-young/README.md

 4. Point your web server to the project directory
 5. Start creating posts!

-## Performance Tips
+## Performance

 - Posts are cached for 1 hour automatically
-- CSS is minified in production
+- Minimal external dependencies
-- Images should be optimized before uploading
+- System fonts for faster loading
-- Use lazy loading for images in posts
+- Optimized ASCII animation at 15fps

 ## Browser Support